patrycas/AR_2/README.md

                              ####stock_price= xlsread('data.xlsx’,'Data','B: B')\\

-After loading the data, we begin the analysis of an AR (2).
+After loading the data, we begin the analysis of AR (2).
 Something very important before the analysis, we should know if the process is causal and stationary.